Next Leadership

 partnered with the Boy Scout Camp Woodruff staff to plant 5 large

-hemlock saplings along Woodruff native plant nature path.
+hemlock saplings along a native plant nature path.
 The trees are

-now located in a site where they will be visible and accessible for care
+located in a site where they'll be visible and accessible for care

 and maintenance and will have educational signage placed nearby to